MineiToshio/CursosPlatzi/Curso de Escritura en Inglés/README.md

 >
 >Dear John,
 >
 >I’m writing to you because we had to make some adjustments to the presentation.
-I know that the clients were expecting to see all the numbers and figures, but apparently we still need to check those carefully.
+I know that the clients were expecting to see all the numbers and figures, but apparently **we still need to check those carefully**.
 With this in mind, could you go over those to see if you find the missing information?
 It’s urgent.
-Let me know if you can get this done by today.
+**Let me know if you can get this done by today.**
 >
 >Regards,
 >